Striking council staff to stage pay protest outside Swinney’s office

 The protest comes despite two other unions representing council staff, Unite and GMB Scotland, accepting the pay deal offered by local government leaders at Cosla.

-That gives workers either a 3.6% increase or a 67p per hour rise, whichever is higher, with the pay deal now imposed on workers.
+That gives workers either a 3.6% increase or a 67p per hour rise, whichever is higher, with the pay deal now implemented.

 Mr Swinney meanwhile has already condemned the “utterly unacceptable” targeting of his constituency.